Federal agents involved in Minneapolis shooting placed on administrative leave, source says

 It is unclear exactly when the personnel were placed on leave.
 Typically, the protocol is for federal law-enforcement agents who have been involved in a shooting to be placed on administrative leave during the course of the investigation.

-But the revelation does directly contradict what Border Patrol official Gregory Bovino announced Saturday, when he told reporters that the Customs and Border Protection officers were still on the job, working in a different city for their safety.
+But the revelation does directly contradict what Border Patrol official Gregory Bovino announced over the weekend, when he told reporters that the Customs and Border Protection officers were still on the job, working in a different city for their safety.

+"All agents that were involved in that scene are working, not in Minneapolis, but in other locations," Bovino said Sunday.
+"That's for their safety.
+There's this thing called doxxing, and the safety of our employees is very important to us.
+We're going to keep those employees safe."

 Sources told CBS News on Monday that Bovino has been relieved of his command in Minneapolis and is expected to return to California's El Centro sector, where he served as the chief agent.